How to Increase Hotel ADR in 2026 (Without Killing Occupancy)

 OTA bookings carry 15-20% commission, which mathematically depresses your net ADR by the same percentage.
 A booking at €100 published rate on Booking.com nets you €83 after commission.
 The same booking direct nets €100.

-Shift 10-15 points of bookings from OTA to direct and your effective ADR lifts 2-3 points without any change in published rate.
+When bookings shift from OTA to direct, effective ADR can improve because less revenue leaves as commission.
 The mechanism: better website, working booking engine, retargeting on guests who bounced to OTAs, value-adds on direct bookings (free breakfast, late checkout, upgrade — these don't break rate parity).

 Move 2: Implement length-of-stay pricing